Emerald Ash Borer

 Contact a professional in your area

 If you suspect a tree on your property is affected, it is crucial to take immediate action.
 Emerald ash borer is highly destructive and can cause significant damage to ash trees.
 However, dealing with this pest issue requires specialized knowledge and equipment.
 Please do not attempt to handle this problem on your own.
-Instead, contact a professional arborist in your area.
+Instead, contact an ISA certified arborist in your area.
 These experts are trained to identify, treat, and manage emerald ash borer infestations safely and effectively.
 Attempting to address the issue without professional help can lead to further damage to your trees and potentially pose safety risks.

 Why is it so important to manage an emerald ash borer infestation?